SEND Decision Making and the Law Workshops - Resources

 The Equality Act 2010 is the law that prohibits discrimination (unfair treatment) and helps achieve equal opportunities in the workplace and in wider society.
 It sets out the specific legal meaning of a ‘disability’ as 'A physical or mental impairment which has a substantial and long term adverse effect on your ability to carry out normal day to day activities'.

-It includes in paragraph 10.5 the following statement “Where a Local Authority requests the cooperation of the Provider in securing an Education, Health and Care Needs Assessment, the Provider must use all reasonable endeavours to comply with that request within 6 weeks of the date on which it receives it.”
+The Service Conditions includes in paragraph 10.6 the following statement “Where a Local Authority requests the cooperation of the Provider in securing an Education, Health and Care Needs Assessment, the Provider must use all reasonable endeavours to comply with that request within 6 weeks of the date on which it receives it.”

 Additional resources referred to during workshops